Blackcap babbler

 The blackcap babbler (Turdoides reinwardtii) is a member of the family Leiothrichidae.
-These are birds of tropical areas, with the greatest variety in southeast Asia.

 The blackcap babbler is a common resident breeding bird in west Africa from Senegal to Cameroon.
 Its habitat is thick scrub and forest.
 This species, like most babblers, is not migratory, and has short rounded wings and a weak flight.

 It builds its cup-shaped nest in a tree, concealed in dense masses of foliage.
 The normal clutch is two or three eggs.

 These birds have dark grey-brown upperparts.
 The head is brownish black with a white throat and conspicuous white eye ring.
 The underparts are white, mottled on the breast and with buff flanks.